Our Commitment to Supporting Individuals on the Autism Spectrum and their Families

 Supports and Services for Individuals on the Autism Spectrum and their Families

-Through the Combating Autism Act, the Department of Health and Human Services (HHS) is investing in strategies to enable infants, children and adolescents who have, or are at risk for developing, autism and other developmental disabilities to reach their full potential by:
+Through the Combating Autism Act, the Department of Health and Human Services (HHS) is investing in strategies to enable infants, children and adolescents who have or are at risk of developing autism and other developmental disabilities to reach their full potential by:

 Maternal and Child Health

-HRSA’s Maternal and Child Health (MCH) research investments in autism and related conditions include critical efforts that address the health care needs and improve services that result in improved health and well-being of children and adolescents with ASD and other developmental disabilities and their families.
+The Health Resources Administration’s (HRSA) Maternal and Child Health (MCH) research investments in autism and related conditions include critical efforts that address the health care needs and improve services that result in improved health and well-being of children and adolescents with Autism Spectrum Disorder and other developmental disabilities and their families.
 Consistent with HRSA’s mission as the access agency to provide services to underserved populations, these autism intervention research programs have a critical role in addressing the needs of underserved populations and barriers to receipt of evidence-based interventions.

-In FY 2012, the National Institutes of Health (NIH) invested an estimated $169 million in research on autism and related conditions.
+In FY 2013, the National Institutes of Health (NIH) invested approximately $186 million in research on ASD.
 This program of research is guided in part by the objectives set out in the IACC Strategic Plan with particular research focus on:

 Examples of autism research investments include: